-- This heater is certified to be installed using PVC, CPVC, ABS or polypropylene plastic vent material.
+- This heater is certified to be installed using Schedule 40 PVC, CPVC, ABS or polypropylene plastic vent material.
 Only use approved material.
-All venting material and components must be joined with the approved primer/cleaner and solvent cement. - Do not common vent this heater with any other appliance. - During operation the plastic piping will expand as it heats up and contract as it cools down.
+All venting material and components must be joined with the approved primer/cleaner and solvent cement.
+Check with your local authorities to determine which materials are allowed in your area. - Do not common vent this heater with any other appliance. - Do not allow insulation to cover the vent piping. - During operation the plastic piping will expand as it heats up and contract as it cools down.
 This is normal for this type of venting.
 Rigidly fastening the vent piping can cause undue stress that may result in the cracking or fracturing the vent piping material.
 A fracture of the venting pipe may pose a serious safety hazard.
 To prevent stressing of the vent system, all hangers and supports must allow the vent piping freedom to move. - Use long sweep elbows wherever possible.
 Closelycoupled elbows and short radius elbows can reduce the venting capacity. - All power vented water heaters generate a certain amount of operational noise.
 In order to minimize noise transmission to the support structure, use isolation pads between the pipe hangers and the vent pipe. - Most power vent installations develop some condensation in the vent piping.
 When using long runs of venting or when the venting passes through cold or unheated areas, considerable amounts of condensate from the flue gases can develop.
 Provision must be made for the condensate to drain freely from the system or to be collected in a condensate trap(s) that can be drained.
 Damage or fracture of the vent piping may occur if the condensate is allowed to collect and freeze.
-Pooling of condensate can restrict airflow and can cause nuisance failures of the system.
+Pooling of condensate can restrict airflow and can cause nuisance failures of the system. - In regions that experience freezing conditions, slope the venting back towards the heater so that the condensate will drain back to the blower and be collected in the condensate trap.
+Draining condensate out through the termination can result in vent freeze up resulting in a nuisance shut down situation.
+Ice formed from frozen condensate can cause a safety hazard.
+See also notes in the "Venting" section.

-Venting terminations and sizing
+Venting Terminations and Sizing

-- Refer to Figure 33 and Table 2 for vent pipe materials and sizing.
-Examples of the vent terminations are shown in Figure 34 & Figure 35.
+- Refer to Figure 34 and Table 2 for vent pipe materials and sizing.
+Examples of the vent terminations are shown in Figure 35 & Figure 36.
 If the installation requires a vent riser, suitable drainage must be provided to ensure condensation does not accumulate.
-Termination through a roof is shown Figure 36. - 40, 50 and 60 gallon heaters with rated inputs of 50k Btu/hr or less are supplied with a 2"-3" rubber coupling to attach the venting to the blower and a 2", 45° vent termination elbow.

-- 50 and 75 gallon heaters with a rated input of 60k Btu/ hr or more are supplied with a 3"-3" rubber coupling to attach the venting to the blower and a 3", 45° vent termination elbow. - Supplied with this heater are several vent termination screens (see Figure 31 & Figure 32).
+Termination through a roof is shown Figure 37. - 40 and 50-gallon heaters with rated inputs of 50k Btu/hr or less are supplied with a 2"-3" rubber coupling to attach the venting to the blower and a 2", 45° vent termination elbow. - 50-gallon heaters with a rated input of 60k Btu/hr or more are supplied with a 3"-3" rubber coupling to attach the venting to the blower and a 3", 45° vent termination elbow. - Supplied with this heater are several vent termination screens (see Figure 32 & Figure 33).

 Installed in the vent termination elbow, the vent screen is required to keep foreign objects, rodents and small birds from entering the venting system.
 These screens have been sized to ensure maximum energy efficiency of the vent system based on the "equivalent length" of the vent piping.
-CHOOSE ONLY the ONE SCREEN THAT MATCHES YOUR VENTING CONFIGURATION (see Figure 31 & Figure 32).
-How to determine the "equivalent length" is shown in Figure 33 and in Table 2.
+CHOOSE ONLY the ONE SCREEN THAT MATCHES YOUR VENTING CONFIGURATION (see Figure 32 & Figure 33).
+How to determine the "equivalent length" is shown in Figure 34 and in Table 2.